Brakelights® Red Yucca

 Brakelights® Red Yucca features showy spikes of cherry red bell-shaped flowers rising above the foliage from late spring to early fall.
 Its attractive succulent grassy leaves are bluish-green in color.
 The foliage often turns coppery-bronze in fall.
 It produces khaki (brownish-green) capsules in late fall.
 The red stems can be quite attractive.

 Brakelights® Red Yucca is an herbaceous evergreen perennial with a shapely form and gracefully arching foliage.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting hummingbirds to your yard.
 It has no significant negative characteristics.

 Brakelights® Red Yucca is recommended for the following landscape applications;

 - General Garden Use

 Planting & Growing

 This plant should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
+This plant does not require much in the way of fertilizing once established.
 It is not particular as to soil pH, but grows best in poor soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selection of a native North American species.
-It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.